randomtask2000/terraform-codebuild-ec2-instance/README.md

-# Terraform ec2 instance with CodeBuild
+# Terraform ec2 instance with AWS CodeBuild
 Simple example of how to provision an EC2 instance with Terraform in AWS CodeBuild

 Create a settings file `terraform.auto.tfvars` with the following: